chrisgrieser/nvim-chainsaw/README.md

 use { "chrisgrieser/nvim-chainsaw" }
 ```

+It is recommended to use **nvim 0.9+** and install the **Treesitter parsers**
+for the respective languages, as this improves variable identification.
+The
+plugin will fall back to the word under the cursor if those requirements are
+not met.

 ## Built-in language support
 - JavaScript / TypeScript / TypeScriptReact
 - Lua
 - Python
 - Shell
 - AppleScript
-- CSS / SCSS
+- CSS / SCSS\*
 - Ruby
 - Rust

 Not every language supports every type of log statement.
 For details on what is
 supported, see [log-statements-data.lua](./lua/chainsaw/log-statements-data.lua).

-> [!NOTE]
-> In languages like CSS with no log statements, `nvim-chainsaw` simply uses
-> similar statements with debugging purposes, such as `outline: 2px solid red
+*\* For CSS, `nvim-chainsaw` simply uses similar statements with debugging
+purposes, such as `outline: 2px solid red !important;` to quickly assess whether
-> !important;` to quickly assess whether a selector is correct or not.
+a selector is correct or not.*

 ## Usage
 The plugin offers various types of log statements.
 Bind keymaps for the ones you